amenokoyushi/Shark/docs/source/index.rst

 ===================================

-**Shark Timer** is a Python based timer app that can calculate time for test and play anounce.
+**Shark Timer** is a Python based timer app that can calculate time for test and play anouncements.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.